Rectal ProblemsSkip to the navigation

-Use white, unscented toilet paper.
+- Use white, unscented toilet paper.

 - Do not use scented soaps.
 These can irritate the skin.

 - Do not sit on the toilet for long periods of time.

 - Eat a high-fiber diet that includes plenty of fruits and vegetables and bran cereal every day.

-Avoid foods that can cause
+- Avoid foods that can cause

 rectal problems.
 Examples of such foods include: